MaRDI4NFDI/portal-compose/README.md

 ```

 ## Deploy on the MaRDI server
-* copy mediawiki/template.env to .env (the defaults should be OK for the MaRDI server)
+* create a .env file (the defaults should be OK for the MaRDI server)
-* change the passwords and key to real passwords:
+* set the passwords and key to real passwords in the .env file:
 ```
 MW_SECRET_KEY=some-secret-key
 MW_ADMIN_PASS=change-this-password